linhtran1003/FCB_Peformance_Financial/README.md

 - Spending patterns mirror performance cycles: overspending → inefficiency → collapse → rebuilding
 - **Overall**, this analysis demonstrates that Barcelona’s current financial struggles are not isolated incidents but rather the cumulative result of poor transfer market management during their most lavish years.
 The reduction in transfer expenditure after 2020 was less a matter of choice than a reflection of financial necessity, marking the beginning of a new, restrictive phase shaped by La Liga’s economic controls.

-### 🟢 Insights: Comparison of Squad Cost Limit between FC Barcelona and Real Madrid
+### 🟢 Comparison of Squad Cost Limit between FC Barcelona and Real Madrid

 ![Squad Cost Limit Comparison](./outputs/figures/squad_cost_limit.png)